Files and Directories¶

 Morrowind content files¶

-Using our content files is recommended for projects that are intended to used with the OpenMW engine.
+Using our content files is recommended for projects that are intended to use the OpenMW engine.
 However, some players might wish to still use the original Morrowind engine.
 In addition thousands of ESP/ESM files were created since 2002, some of them with really outstanding content.
 Because of this OpenMW CS simply has no other choice but to support ESP/ESM files.
-If you decid to choose ESP/ESM file instead of using our own content file types you are most likely aimng at compatibility with the original engine.
-This subject is covered in it own chapter of this manual.
+If you decide to choose ESP/ESM file instead of using our own content file types you are most likely aiming at compatibility with the original engine.
+This subject is covered in its own chapter of this manual.

 The actual creation of new files is described in the next chapter.
 Here we are

 going to focus only on the details you need to know in order to create your